Intussusception

 • Children typically present with colicky abdominal pain and vomiting, followed by passage of currant-jelly stool.

-• Diagnosis is best made by ultrasonography.
+• Diagnosis is best made by ultrasound.

 • Treatment is reduction by air enema and sometimes surgery.